bartvanbenthem/cdtarget-operator/operator/README.md

 # cleanup test deployment
 make undeploy
 ```

-## Contributing
-// TODO(user): Add detailed information on how you would like others to contribute to this project

 ### How it works
 This project aims to follow the Kubernetes [Operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/)